richard-warren/locomotionAnalysis/paper2/README.md

     - applying transformation (e.g. convolve, raise to powers...)
 # predictors
 - [X] continuous
+  - [ ] 'visual input' predictor // turn on right at light on, and fade to zero as cross under mouse's head
   - [ ] whisker phase
   - [ ] distance and time to contact
   - [X] wheel velocity